-In cooperation with Rhizosphere Research Products (Wageningen, The Netherlands) we increase the versatility of rhizoboxes by turning them into optional "RhizonBoxes" - which allow in additions to use 1) MicroRhizons for pore water sampling, 2) Rhizons for local soil water manipulation (e.g. salt or heavy metal infiltration) and sampling, and 3) Rhizon Irrigators for passive irrigation.
+VSI Rhizonboxes.
+In cooperation with Rhizosphere Research Products we build "RhizonBoxes" - allowing to use 1) MicroRhizons for pore water sampling (using the perforated back panel), 2) Rhizons for local soil water manipulation (e.g. salt or heavy metal infiltration) and sampling of larger water volumes (using holes in the side walls or installed from top), and 3) Rhizon Irrigators for passive irrigation.

 The main difference to our classic Rhizoboxes is the 5 mm x 5 mm grid of 1.5 mm diameter holes on the back, which allows the insertion of MicroRhizons (without silicone sleeves) at the desired positions (e.g. next to specific root segments (e.g. tips) or in bulk soil).
 Before MicroRhizons are inserted, all holes are sealed with a replaceable foil/tape (e.g. parafilm) to prevent increased gas exchange and evaporation.
 This foil is best installed on the inside before Rhizonbox filling; "used", open holes can be reclosed with tape from the outside.

 Larger diameter Rhizons (and MicroRhizons) with silicone sleeves can be inserted through 4.5-mm holes on one or two sides of the Rhizonbox to sample larger volumes of percolating soil solutions or to introduce specific solutions / water at different depths in the box.
 The silicon sleeves close the 4.5 mm hole; before sampler insertion the holes can be closed with tape or similar (from the outside).

 Rhizonboxes are fully customizable via the configuration form; use the rhizobox configurator to approximate rooting space, weight etc. of your Rhizonbox design.